 I work with a small team (couldn’t do this without them!) and manage all of our client projects, social content, communication, marketing and business/admin tasks (there’s probably more that I’m forgetting, but small-business owner brain is REAL).

 My journey in this business is ever-evolving, and my role continues to change over the years, but I’m truly enjoying every second of it (OK, maybe not the admin stuff, haha).
-I’m learning as we go, and feel privileged to work with so many incredible women-owned businesses along the way.
+I’m learning as we go, and feel privileged to work as a Design Director with so many incredible women-owned businesses along the way.

 7:00 a.m. – Wake up, drink a huge glass of water, feed the kitty and immediately shove that little pod into the Nespresso machine and wait patiently.
 I try to get up semi-early so I have time to read a book (right now I’m reading “Little Fires Everywhere” by Celeste Ng) with my coffee before jumping into the workday.

 8:15 a.m. – Normally, my husband and I would head to the gym for a quick workout (I’m addicted to the Sweat app) right about now, but since we’re staying home for a while, we’ve been implementing some at-home workouts like Tabata circuits.